joshhus/blockchain-sw-25/vscode-extension.md

 ## Step four: Deploy a smart contract to a preconfigured Hyperledger Fabric network
 {: #develop-vscode-deploy}

 You can use the VS Code extension to deploy your smart contract to a preconfigured Hyperledger Fabric network that the extension creates on your local machine.
-You can then install, instantiate, and test your smart contract before you deploy it to a live network.
+You can then deploy and test your smart contract before you deploy it to a live network.

 This option is currently not available if you are running your developer environment from Red Hat CodeReady Workspaces.
 Instead, you can use an existing {{site.data.keyword.blockchainfull_notm}} Platform network.
 See the instructions in [Step seven](#develop-vscode-connecting-ibp) to connect to that network.